 Alison Pressley: Co-Chair

-A former book editor and publisher for companies such as Allison & Busby, Quartet, Reader's Digest, HarperCollins and Hachette, Alison has written four non-fiction books on popular social history including The Best of Times.
+A former book editor and publisher for companies such as Allison & Busby, Quartet, Reader's Digest, HarperCollins and Hachette, Alison has written four non-fiction books on popular social history including The Best of Times and Changing Times, now published in one volume as The 50s and 60s.
 She was also editor of the Australian magazine Good Reading until her return to England in 2009.

 Charles Christian is a former practising barrister turned independent journalist and commentator.
 He was a Reuters correspondent and the 1994 winner of the UK National Newspapers Technology Journalist of the Year Award.
 He is the publisher of the industry newsletter Legal Technology Insider and of the poetry & prose webzine Ink Sweat & Tears.